-I am always asked two questions at the start of any matter; “How Much? and “How Long” which has led me to speculate about what sort of soliciting people think I am doing.
+We are always asked two questions at the start of any matter; “How Much? and “How Long” which has led us to speculate about what sort of soliciting people think we are doing.

 Very sensibly, the Law Society has, since December 2018, required us to publish information in respect of our pricing.
 Clients need to know what they will be required to pay.
 There are, of course, huge ranges in price from one solicitor to another and some of that is led by geographic location but mostly its to do with the level of service you can expect to receive.
 We generally find that we fall somewhere in the middle of the pricing ranges for the profession, but our service is a bespoke one-to-one arrangement more routinely found at the top end of the market.

 We can usually tell you to the penny how much a conveyancing transaction will cost provided that you can give us a postcode for the property you are buying or selling, and details of how much you are buying and selling for.
 How long it will take is a different matter entirely.